jolivain/trusted-firmware-a/docs/getting_started/porting-guide.rst

     Return   : void

 This API is called from assembly files when encountering a critical failure that cannot be recovered from.
-It also invokes elx_panic() which allows to report a crash from lower exception level.
+It internally invokes el3_panic() which allows to even report a crash from lower exception level.
 This function assumes that it is invoked from a C runtime environment i.e. valid stack exists.
 This call **must not** return.

 Function : panic()